GetVoIP

 Pricing

-OnSIP pricing is divided into two pricing plans: The Basic plan is charged by the account on a pay-as-you-go structure, and the Unlimited plan is charged per user with unlimited minutes.
+OnSIP pricing is divided into two pricing plans: The Basic plan charges $49.95 per month with pay-as-you-go structure for calling minutes and messaging, and the Unlimited plan charges $18.95 per user with unlimited minutes and a minimum of 5 users.
 The Basic plan charges 3.2 cents per minute within OnSIP’s 21-country network.
 Intended for small businesses with low call volumes, the Basic plan has no user minimum and includes limited feature access.

 Top Features